dave-redfern/docker-php-base/8.1/readme.md

  * only sqlite has been loaded, add MySQL / Postgres if you need them

-In addition the follow are available:
+In addition, the follow are available:

  * bash
  * curl